-Grade Level: 9-12 Applied Economics examines the allocation of resources and their uses for Course # 1514Ap satisfying human needs and wants.
-The course identifies economic behaviors of Applied Units: 2 Maxii mum consumers, producers, savers, investors, workers, voters, institutions, governments, and societies in making decisions.
-Students explain that because Counts as a Social Stu udies resources are limited, people must make choices and understand the role that Requirement or Elective for or the supply, demand, prices, and profits play in a market economy.
-Key elements of Certification of Completion the course include the study of scarcity and economic reasoning; supply and demand; market structures; the role of government; national economic performance; the role of financial institutions; economic stabilization; and trade.
-Students may be offered opportunities to better understand and apply course content through a variety of instructional strategies including project- and Prerequisite: None community-based instruction and real world experiences.
+Grade Level: 9-12 Applied Economics examines the allocation of resources and their uses for Course # 1514Apl satisfying human needs and wants.
+The course identifies economic behaviors of Applied Units: 2 Maximum consumers, producers, savers, investors, workers, voters, institutions, governments, and societies in making decisions.
+Students explain that because Counts as a S resources are limited, people must make choices and understand the role that Requirement or E supply, demand, prices, and profits play in a market economy.
+Key elements of Certification of C ompletion the course include the study of scarcity and economic reasoning; supply and demand; market structures; the role of government; national economic performance; the role of financial institutions; economic stabilization; and trade.
+Students may be offered opportunities to better understand and apply course content through a variety of instructional strategies including project- and Prerequisite: Nor ne community-based instruction and real world experiences.